lzxlll/Job-Posting/README.md

 #### 4. **Mapping effectiveness check**
 We rely on comparing the results of manual mapping and algorithm mapping to validate our practice.
 In `Extract the 1000 most frequent job posting titles` step we rank the online titles by frequency and select the top 1000 as candadats for manual mapping.
-We use human knowledge and solely rely on ``job title" information to map top 1000 online job titles to Chinese classification and codes of occupations (GB/T 6565-2015).
+We use human knowledge and solely rely on "job title" information to map top 1000 online job titles to Chinese classification and codes of occupations (GB/T 6565-2015) [occupation_cat_china.xlsx](https://github.com/lzxlll/Job-Posting/files/7533333/occupation_cat_china.xlsx).

 This effectiveness check rely on two assumptions: (i) human-knowledge based manual mapping is the most precise one. (ii) online job posting's title and description should be matched.
-This is, job title `computer engineer' should has `computer engineer' related information in the job description rather than other arbitrary descriptions.
+This is, job title "computer engineer" should has "computer engineer" related information in the job description rather than other arbitrary descriptions.

 :tada: **Statistics**

 We compare this mapping result to the result based on algorithm in `Mapping the online posting titles to Chinese classification and codes of occupations (GB/T 6565-2015)` in the following ways:

 - For each top 1000 online job titles, we check what percentage of algorithm based mapping's most likely mapping has the same mapping results as manual mapping.
-Be more specific, we have mentioned `28,949,287 observations share the 1000 most frequent job posting titles'.
+Be more specific, we have mentioned above that `28,949,287 observations share the 1000 most frequent job posting titles'.

   Let's say there are 1,000 postings have online job title "sale agent", and we manually mapped it to "salesman" in the GB/T 6565-2015.
 On the other hand, by algorithm 30% of "sale agent" can be mapped to "teacher", 20% can be mapped to "cook", 50% can be mapped to "salesman".
 Then, in this case "salesman" is the most likely mapping and it matches with the manual mapping result.
 We calculate the percentage of this chance for all the top 1000 online job titles.